marcnunez/goldenspear-AItest/README.md

 2. **Data cleaning.** Have you performed data cleaning?
 If so, what kind of data cleaning and which tools have you used?
+   To perfomr data cleaning the following steps has been used:
    - Remove numbers and special caracters
    - Tokenize the text
-   - Remove stop words such as "and", "the"
+   - Remove stop words such as "and", "the" using the python library NLTK
-   The Python libraries of NLTK and String have been used for this task.

    In addition there could also be a lemmatization process to find the root word and thus facilitate the grouping of words.

 3. **Learning process.** Answer briefly these questions:
    - What kind of features have you used?
    > It has been proposed to represent the phrases using token counter matrices.
 Then transform a count matrix to a normalized tf-idf representation
    - What model or models have you chosen?
 Why?
-   >Linear SVM's, Logistics Regression, and Naive Bayes Classifier has been tested.
+   > Linear SVM's, Logistics Regression, and Naive Bayes Classifier has been tested.
 Since they are fast and simples and need less effort with good results.
    - What libraries have you used?
    > Pre-Processing and cleaning of lenguage: NLTK and String.
 Descriptors: Pandas and Numpy.
 Models: Scikit-learn
 4. **Models validation.** Evaluate the performance of your estimator using some validation method and answer these questions: